microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailsearchfolder-post.md

 ## Response

-If successful, this method returns `201 Created` response code and a [mailSearchFolder](../resources/mailsearchfolder.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [mailSearchFolder](../resources/mailsearchfolder.md) object in the response body.

 ## Example